chrisgurney/obsidian-note-toolbar/README.md

   - Choose whether the icon, label, or both are displayed
 - [Variables](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Variables) let you sub in the note's title or properties into URIs
 - [Note Toolbar Callouts](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Note-Toolbar-Callouts) let you create and place toolbars anywhere within your notes
-- [Style toolbars](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Styling-toolbars) by adding borders, sticking to the top of your note on scroll, making them look like buttons, and aligning items (left, right, centered, evenly spaced)
+- [Style toolbars](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Styling-toolbars) by adding borders, sticking to the top of your note on scroll, auto-hiding, choosing whether or not the toolbar should wrap (on mobile), making items look like buttons, and aligning items (left, right, centered, evenly spaced)
   - Change or override these styles on mobile (i.e, phone and tablet)
   - Use any icon for the floating button or nav bar (on mobile)
   - Or use the [Style Settings plugin](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Style-Settings-plugin-support) for even more options (colors, positioning, sizing, etc.)